-In particular, read alignment files (SAM / BAM / CRAM) are of great interest due to the large amount of biological data they provide as they constitute the most important input of majority of genome annotation pipelines.
-On the other hand, these files contain sequence information of the individual that may leak sensitive data.
-Depending on the depth of the functional genomics experiment, raw reads can be used to identify the private SNPs, small indels, and structural variants.
-However, current policies related to public sharing of the BAM files are somewhat ad-hoc.
-For example, for the genome of HeLa cell line, the raw reads from Hi-C experiments require special access, while reads from ChIP-Seq and RNA-Seq experiments are publicly available [17].
-That is, reads from the experiments that do not require substantial depth are sometimes considered to be safe to share without privacy concerns owing to partial and biased sequencing, although it is not clear if these reads are leakage free.
-Although private information leakage from summary level functional genomics data are quantified previously [18, ?, ?] the lack of a systematic quantification of private data leakage from BAM files makes it difficult for biomedical data sharing policy makers to protect individual's sensitive information in a consistent fashion.
-CRAM format provides options for the users to convert BAM files into lossy compression, in which quality scores of the alignments are manipulated, which in turn can be used to decrease private information leakage [16].
-However, there is still privacy leaks due to the containement of mismatch information of the reads with respect to reference genome [16].
-MRF was introduced as a conceptual format to remedy privacy concerns, where keeping the sequence of reads is optional [21].
+In particular, read alignment files (SAM / BAM / CRAM) are of great interest due to the large amount of biological data they provide, as they constitute the most important input of the majority of genome annotation pipelines.
+However, these files contain sequence information of the individuals that may leak sensitive data.
+Depending on the depth of the functional genomics experiment, raw reads can be used to identify private single nucleotide polymorphisms (SNPs), small isnertions and deletions (indels), and structural variants.
+However, current policies related to the public sharing of the BAM files are somewhat ad-hoc.
+For example, for the genome of the HeLa cell line, the raw reads from Hi-C experiments require special access.
+By contrast, reads from ChIP-Seq and RNA-Seq experiments are publicly available [17].
+That is, reads from the experiments that do not require substantial depth are sometimes considered to be safe to share without privacy concerns, owing to partial and biased sequencing.
+However, it is not clear that these reads are leakage free.
+Although private information leakage from summary-level functional genomics data have been quantified previously [18, ?, ?] the lack of a systematic quantification of private data leakage from BAM files makes it difficult for biomedical data sharing policymakers to protect individuals' sensitive information in a consistent fashion.
+The CRAM format provides the option for the users to convert BAM files into lossy compression, in which quality scores of the alignments are manipulated.
+This, in turn, can be used to decrease private information leakage [16].
+However, privacy leaks still occur due to the containment of mismatched information of the reads with respect to reference genome [16].
+The mapped read format (MRF) was introduced as a conceptual format to remedy privacy concerns; in this keeping the sequence of reads is optional [21].
 This does not only reduces the size of the data, but also makes it hard to genotype the individuals from the information in these files.
-However, private information leak is not entirely removed from MRF files, as one can still infer deletions from the information in these files.
-Moreover, current quantification pipelines used for gene expression analysis as well as the peak calling softwares were not designed to take MRF file format as inputs.
+However, private information leakage is not entirely removed from MRF files, as one can still infer deletions from the information in these files.
+Moreover, current quantification pipelines used for gene expression analysis as well as the peak calling softwares were not designed to take MRF files as inputs.